sb53systems/G-Code-Flow-Temperature-Controller/README.md

 ```
 ![image](https://github.com/user-attachments/assets/3557a6ff-524f-4964-9cd2-044b01f46faa)

-2. Included [Klipper_Estimator.exe V 3.7.3](https://github.com/Annex-Engineering/klipper_estimator) script (required and must be in the same Folder with this Script), using Klipper Look-Ahead kinematics, it estimate the time and the average flow rate for each move in the G-Code.
+2. Included [Klipper_Estimator.exe V 3.7.3](https://github.com/Annex-Engineering/klipper_estimator) script, using Klipper Look-Ahead kinematics it estimate the time and the average flow rate for each move in the G-Code. (required and must be in the same Folder with this Script)

 3. Changing the initial layer temperature is important, the script automatically modifies the G-Code (M109 S) command or changes the specified print start macro.
 Example Below :
 ![image](https://github.com/user-attachments/assets/26b1e09e-0750-43f6-995f-8671da5838e0)